 Hold onto your suits, we’re heading to some of the top-rated beaches Brazil has to offer.
 Here are the beaches that we are going to talk about today:

-Let’s start with the fun stuff, a bit of clothing optional and nude sun basking:
+Let’s start with the fun stuff, a bit of optional clothing and nude sunbathing:

 Praia do Pinho